jackie-www/script/README.md

 learn python

-some experise of use python's library
+some experise of use python's processing library